Dual Pricing FAQs

 Q. Do I need to train my staff?

-Keep it positive and focused on customer choice, not processing costs.
+Key Message: Keep it positive and focused on customer choice and savings, not on your processing costs.

 Practical Questions